National Black Cat Day

 The History of National Black Cat Day

-In folklore, black cats are often depicted as agents of evil or even evil itself.
+In folklore, black cats are often depicted as agents of evil or even as evil itself.
 In some parts of Europe, they were considered so evil that they were burned alive by superstitious villagers in giant midsummer bonfires.

 Black Cat Facts